spryker/spryker-docs/docs/scos/user/features/202108.0/cms-feature-overview/templates-and-slots-overview.md

   - /docs/en/templates-and-slots-overview
 ---

-Templates slots enables content managers to effectively and coherently interact with content using a dedicated template in Spryker—a template with slots.
+Templates slots lets content managers effectively and coherently interact with content using a dedicated template in Spryker—a template with slots.
 In the Back Office, a content manager has access to all the Storefront pages and can easily embed content into them.
 The embedded content is rendered by the [Slot Widget](#slot-widget).

 {% info_block infoBox %}